“We, The Patients” in Bern

 An afternoon full of encounters

-The event was not only informative but also a place for exchange, listening, and mutual support.
-Many attendees reported that it was the first time they had been able to speak openly about their experiences.
+The event was not only informative, but also a place for exchange, listening, and mutual support.
+Many attendees said that it was the first time they had been able to speak openly about their experiences.

 "I saw the flyer by chance.
 The event made me realize how much I didn't know about cannabis.
 The case studies and presentations were very impressive."